ivlin/APCSFinalProject/README.md

 Jan 17th - Added new bullet - the DiggerBullet<br>
 Jan 18th - There are now limited supplies of every bullet except for the regular bullet.<br>
 Jan 19th - Friendly fire, wind added.
 Popup screens to allow name change and end the game also added.<br>
+Jan 20th - Added the MineBullet - plants a mine that detonates on future contact.<br>